 Predictably enough though, there are still large swathes of the FPL community yet to embrace this revolutionary way of understanding football matches.
 My twitter feed is still littered with uninformed commentary and misguided sarcasm, from some of the most followed twitter accounts, at the expense of the xG approach.

 To my mind though, these snipers and swipers are akin to ‘flat earthers’ denying the earth is round.
-I expect Tony Bloom and Matthew Benham wouldn’t have any sympathy for these conspiracy theorists either, given that they were able to buy football clubs (Brighton Hove Albion and FC Midjylland & Brentford) with the proceeds from their xG-based sports betting operations.
+I expect Tony Bloom and Matthew Benham would have no time for these conspiracy theorists either, given they were able to buy football clubs (Brighton Hove Albion and FC Midjylland & Brentford) with the proceeds from their xG-based sports betting operations.

 What’s The Plan?

 I’ve been refining and perfecting my spreadsheets for several years now, and they’ve helped me to sub-twenty thousand finishes in three out of the last four years, the last of which was a decent 4,733rd.